 Men and women who smoke are more likely to have fertility problems compared to non-smokers, due to the chemicals in cigarettes that can cause damage to eggs and sperm.
 This damage also greatly impacts the child’s well-being; babies born to smokers tend to have slower growth, lower weight and a higher risk of breathing problems.
 This applies to passive smoking as well.
 Thus, it’s important that you and/or your partner quit smoking at least three months before trying for a baby to make sure the sperm and eggs are healthy when the baby is conceived.

-To ensure a healthy pregnancy, it’s important to check for any prior medical conditions like hypertension, diabetes and anaemia and keep them under control.
+To ensure a healthy pregnancy in Singapore, it’s important to check for any prior medical conditions like hypertension, diabetes and anaemia and keep them under control.
 If anything, see a gynaecologist early to discuss your chance of pregnancy and assess any pregnancy risks.

 While there are many factors that determine a couple’s fertility, the above points should be the bare minimum.

 Vaccinations to take